7 Startup Trends

 Digital marketing has evolved so quickly that most consumers now have certain expectations from brands.
 They want brands to know them, to understand them, and to give them what want, when they want it.
 Consumers seek information online before making a purchase.
 Companies that provide the right information at the right time stand to benefit.

-Personalization is most often found in email marketing.
+Personalization is an important startup trend in email marketing.
 About 77% of marketers use personalization in their email marketing campaigns in the form of transactional information, purchase histories, and other data.
 But personalization can go well-beyond greeting an email recipient by their first name.

 The next phase of personalization, hyper-personalization, involves the in-depth analysis of customer data and behavior to provide the best possible marketing messaging at opportune times.